rockettheme/docs/Docs/joomla/templates/kraken/contact.md

 The **Aside** section is set to `20`% width.

-This area of the page is an **Contact** particle.
+This area of the page is a **Contact** particle.
 You will find the settings used in our demo below.

 ### Contact (Particle)